 There are many reasons you may choose to sign up for a joint credit card.
 You and a spouse might want to use the credit card for joint expenses.
 You may decide to open one to help a child build their credit score.

 Even though opening a joint credit card is a relatively simple process, closing one can be more complicated if there is an outstanding balance.
 Read on to learn how to close a joint credit account without damaging your credit.

-Can You Close a Joint Credit Card With a Balance?
+Closing a Joint Credit Card With a Balance

 Paying Off a Joint Credit Card Balance

-If you can’t reach an agreement, you may have to get mediation or decide in court.
-(In some states, both spouses are equally responsible for debt created during the marriage no matter who actually created it.)
-Keep in mind that, while the court may order one of you to pay the balance, the credit card issuer still holds both of you responsible and will pursue both of you for any unpaid balance.
+If an agreement cannot be reached, then both of you will need to go to either mediation or court.
+Even though the court may order only one of you to pay the balance, the credit card issuer will still hold both of you responsible and pursue the collection of any unpaid balance.

 If your credit card issuer requires you to pay off the balance before you can close it, ask the credit card issuer to remove the ability to make new purchases.
-That way, neither of you can rack up purchases that the other person has to pay for.
-You can be rid of the balance and the joint debt obligation much sooner.
+Once neither cardholder can make purchases that the other person has to pay for, you can be rid of the balance and any joint debt obligation much sooner.

-Once the card has a zero balance, contact the credit card issuer to have the credit card closed for good.
-Ask that the account not be reopened at either party’s request.
-Monitor your credit report to confirm the account is closed.
+Once the card has a zero balance, contact the credit card issuer to confirm the account is closed for good.
+Be sure to ask that the account not be reopened at either party’s request.
+It's also a good idea to monitor your credit report to confirm the account is closed.

 What Happens to Your Credit Score